 (1) Effective with November 1, 2009 billings, different rates were in effect for October 2009 billings.
 When the rates changed in November, customers were credited to make November rates effective retroactive to billings beginning May 1, 2009.
-(2) Effective with May 1, 2009 billings.

 (4) A 20% discount applies to these rates for lake delivery services.